 - Will you have access to food and different necessities?

-If you’ve decided to travel, stay away from sick people.
-Wash your hands regularly, and make an effort not to contact your face.
 Wear a face mask when you are around others.
-All airlines require all passengers to use them.
-They are likewise needed on different types of public transportation like trains and buses.
+All airlines require all passengers to wear them.
+Face masks are also needed for different types of public transportation, such as trains and buses.

 Treatment